 Read more here www.cibcsquare.com

-Walters supplied and installed 650 tons of structural steel for two Pedestrian Bridges.
+Walters supplied and installed approximately 650 tons of structural steel for these two pedestrian bridges, in addition to the Scotiabank Arena Pedestrian Bridge.

 For more information about our role click the link here